jamiemacdonald04/Kubectl-in-Kubernetes-Complete-Guide/CP/kubectl-cp.md

     kubectl cp shop:/tmp/hello.txt butcher:/tmp/hello.txt
     # error: one of src or dest must be a local file specification and how would you specifiy the container

-    # lets copy a directory
+    # lets copy a directory kubec
     mkdir camara && cd camara
     echo "lens" > lens.txt && echo "film" > film.txt && echo "flash" > flash.txt
     cd ../